ymuichiro/quick_learning_symbol_en/13_verify.md

 Now we have a known finalised block that can be verified by querying any node to support the existence of the block to be verified.

 ### Importance block validation

-ImportanceBlock is the block where the importance value is recalculated.
+ImportanceBlocks are the blocks where the importance value is recalculated.
 Importance blocks occur every 720 blocks on Mainnet and every 180 blocks on Testnet.
 In addition to the NormalBlock, the following information is added.

 - votingEligibleAccountsCount
 - harvestingEligibleAccountsCount